Wear and gear of the plague workers

 Robes

-Plague doctors were advised to wear smooth fabrics, in order to prevent the poisonous particles that were thought of as the agents of contagion, from sticking to it.
-These fabrics differed from country to country, ideally they were black.
+Plague doctors were advised to wear smooth fabrics, in order to prevent the poisonous particles that were thought of as possible agents of contagion, from sticking to it.
+These coats were therefore more intended to prevent the spread of the disease than to protect the wearer.
+The materials differed from country to country, ideally they were black.
 Often named are Morocco leather, camlet, silk, serge and waxed linen.

 Many plague officials took to the last, a choice mainly based on the practical advantages of being not too hot, not too expensive, and resistent to water and dirt.
-Long robes or overcoats of this material were worn by priests, paramedics, disinfectors, employees of the lazarets, militian officers, surgeons and even doctors.
-They were available with or without open hoods.
+Robes or surcoats of this material were worn by priests, paramedics, disinfectors, employees of the lazarets, militian officers, surgeons and even doctors.
+They were available with or without hoods.

-A luxury option was the scented variant, these linen fabrics were impregnated with wax that was mixed with odorous substances.
+Extra protection was offered by the scented variant, these fabrics were impregnated with odorous substances.

 Corpse bearers (when prisoners) could be naked.